हे भगवन !

 To come out of such loops, people turn to things like meditations while others turn to drug abuse.
 For me there are many sources of inspiration.
 I am able to draw inspiration from all sources - the young mother teaching her little daughter poems as she waits for her school bus to arrive in the morning, parrots flying around gaily amongst the concrete jungle of buildings, a tiny sapling growing in a pond of muddy shit, an earthworm struggling to wriggle across an open road full of passing traffic to get to safety and a young lady being courageous and telling off a stranger to stop teasing her or else face the consequences...

 But then there are times when everything seems so dull and irritating.
 At these times your friends could help you handle the "Bad day" but then you would risk passing on your bad mood to them.
 Thats where "the Sun" comes to my rescue again.
 Sometimes just a walk outside or a look outside the window is enough to lighten up your mood.
-It makes you realise that the Sun has risen today and so today is just like any other day and everything is going to be just fine!
+It makes you realize that the Sun has risen today and so today is just like any other day and everything is going to be just fine!
 Its effective enough to help me to a large extent to contain my anger and frustration and depression within myself and prevent it from passing it on to my friends.
 And then I just wait for the night time when I can sleep and just get the day over with!

 Anyway, I guess being descended from grandparents who either Aryans or Sikh, I am not so much inclined towards idol worship.
-But i do need an icon which I can sense with almost all of my 5 senses.. an icon which would give me a sign thats all well with the world... and what best icon other than our "Sun" itself.
+But i do need an icon which I can sense with almost all of my 5 senses.. an icon which would give me a sign that's all well with the world... and what best icon other than our "Sun" itself.
 It makes its presence felt directly or indirectly thru all our senses... we can touch, taste, smell, see and hear it or its effect on life on earth.
 We don't need to go to any temple to worship the sun, we just need to step outside and look up.
 And as I hold my chest up high to look at my God, I feel as if he is as proud of me as I am of him.

 Function of "God" 4: As a Guide for Life